Sammus: Early life

 Enongo Lumumba-Kasongo was born in Rhinebeck, NY to an Ivorian mother and Congolese father.
-(Patrice Lumumba, former Prime Minister of Congo, was her great uncle.)
-Her parents, both professors, moved her family to Ithaca, NY at an early age, her mother teaching at Cornell University and her father at Wells College.
+Patrice Lumumba, former Prime Minister of Congo, was her great-uncle.
+Her parents, both professors, moved her family to Ithaca, New York, at an early age, her mother teaching at Cornell University and her father at Wells College.

 She began producing music in highschool under the name DJ Eno, first using the PlayStation program MTV Music Generator, and the digital audio workstation Reason to create beats.
 When she was trying to pick a new name for herself, a friend recommended the name Samus, after the main character of the Metroid series of games, since both are women in male dominated genres.

 Education

 Sammus received a BA degree from Cornell University in 2008, double majoring in Science and technology studies and Sociology.
-She then worked full-time as teacher, in Houston, Texas for Teach for America.
+She then worked full-time as teacher, in Houston, Texas, for Teach for America.
 Sammus then returned to Cornell in Fall 2011 to pursue an MA degree and doctorate in Science and Technology Studies, which she obtained in 2015 and 2019, respectively.

 In 2019, Sammus was awarded a two-year Postdoctoral Fellowship in Music at the Cogut Institute for the Humanities at Brown University, focusing on the aesthetics and techniques of music of the African diaspora.
-Currently, she serves as Mellon Gateway Postdoctoral Fellow and Assistant Professor in the Brown University Department of Music.
+Currently, she serves as Mellon Gateway Postdoctoral Fellow and assistant professor in the Brown University Department of Music.